 ASE certified mechanics

-Advice on Finding a Good Mechanic
+Advice on Finding a Good Technician

 Your car, truck or van is the second costliest purchase you will ever make — outranked only by your home.
 And it’s also likely that you’re discouraged by the thought of maintaining your vehicle.
 Today’s vehicles seem too complex for your own backyard tinkering, and finding a good repair facility with competent mechanics seems more difficult than it should be.